Nexus333/st_better_memory/README.md

 ## Installation and Usage

 ### Installation
-- Ensure that you have installed the latest version of SillyTavern's Extra's API.
+- Install the Extension from the SillyTavern Extension Manager.
 - You'll need to run my Vector API extension which contains some endpoints to hit chroma and RAKE for keyword extraction.
 (I may fix this later on, but for now it's a dependency.)
+[LVAK](https://github.com/Nexus333/LVAK)
+- Ensure LVAK is running before you trigger the extension.
+(Needed for Keyword Extraction, and vector comparison.)
+- Ensure that you are connected to an API.
+- Ensure that you are in a chat.

 ### Usage